 - Buy a good quality lock to protect your bicycle.
 Consider a U-bolt style lock for your bike as they’re much harder for thieves to break than chain and cable locks.
 Better yet, use a combination of the two!

 - Record the serial number, model, make, size, colour, number of gears, and the value of the bicycle (or keep your receipt).
-Or register it with the Department of University Safety.
+Or register it with the Campus Safety Services.

 - Position the lock as high on the bike as possible.
 This makes it difficult for a thief to disguise what they’re doing.
 It also prevents them from using leverage and downward force to destroy the lock.